Dualities of 3D $\mathcal{N}=1$ SQCD from Branes and non-SUSY deformations: N=1 Dualities from Branes

 The WZ term is \beq N_c \int _{\cal M} {\rm tr}\, \frac{1}{2\pi} F \wedge F \, , \eeq where ${\cal \partial M}$ is the 3D spacetime. $F$ transforms in the adjoint of $U(\frac{N_f}{2} -k +\frac{N_c}{2})$.

-Note that if we integrate out the adjoint fermion in the electric side $k \rightarrow k-\frac{N_c}{2}$ and our proposal for a symmetry breaking pattern and the Grassmanian coincide with the proposal of \cite{Komargodski:2017keh} for QCD.
+Note that if we integrate out the adjoint fermion in the electric side $k \rightarrow k-\frac{N_c}{2}$ and our proposal for a symmetry breaking pattern and the Grassmannian coincide with the proposal of \cite{Komargodski:2017keh} for QCD.